AI-Enhanced Real-Time Wi-Fi Sensing Through Single Transceiver Pair: Abstract

 \section{Abstract}

 The advancement of next-generation Wi-Fi technology heavily relies on sensing capabilities, which play a pivotal role in enabling sophisticated applications.
 In response to the growing demand for large-scale deployments, contemporary Wi-Fi sensing systems strive to achieve high-precision perception while maintaining minimal bandwidth consumption and antenna count requirements.
 Remarkably, various AI-driven perception technologies have demonstrated the ability to surpass the traditional resolution limitations imposed by radar theory.
 However, the theoretical underpinnings of this phenomenon have not been thoroughly investigated in existing research.
 In this study, we found that under hardware-constrained conditions, the performance gains brought by AI to Wi-Fi sensing systems primarily originate from two aspects: prior information and temporal correlation.
 Prior information enables the AI to generate plausible details based on vague input, while temporal correlation helps reduce the upper bound of sensing error.
-We developed an AI-based Wi-Fi sensing system using a single transceiver pair and designed experiments focusing on human pose estimation and indoor localization to validate the theoretical claims.
-The results confirm the performance gains contributed by temporal correlation and prior information.
+Building on these insights, we developed a real-time, AI-based Wi-Fi sensing and visualization system using a single transceiver pair, and designed experiments focusing on human pose estimation and indoor localization.
+The system operates in real time on commodity hardware, and experimental results confirm our theoretical findings.